terchris/urbalurba-present/README.md

 A presentation framework that transforms how you create professional presentations. **You focus on your expertise and content, AI handles all the design decisions and creates stunning presentations that follow best practices for conveying your message.**

+## 🧠 Your Knowledge + AI = Professional Results

+**Important:** This system doesn't generate content for you. **YOU provide the expertise, knowledge, and ideas.** The AI simply takes your raw content (workshop notes, bullet points, research findings) and transforms it into professionally structured slides with optimal design patterns.

+**You're the expert.
+AI is your presentation designer.**

 ## ✨ What This System Does

 **Transforms presentation creation from complex design work to pure content focus:**

-- 🤖 **AI Creates Your Presentation** - Just provide your content, AI handles all design decisions
+- 🤖 **AI Organizes Your Content** - You provide the knowledge, AI handles structure and design decisions
 - 🎨 **Best Practice Layouts Automatically Applied** - Proven patterns for maximum message impact
 - 🏢 **Professional Branding Built-In** - Currently supports Norwegian Red Cross, expanding to more organizations
 - 🚀 **15+ Presentation Patterns** - Title slides, data visualization, storytelling, technical content, and more